 4. Consider Getting Two Cats.

-You probably confused as to why I’m recommending two cats, like it or not two cats make it easier for you when you traveling.
+You are probably confused as to why I’m recommending two cats, like it or not two cats make it easier for you when you traveling.
 The cats will have each other as company, preventing boredom and anxiety.
 Two cats that are compatible and used to each other will do significantly well with the absence of their owner.

 They are able to entertain each other preventing loneliness.
 The presence of their significant other will almost fill the void of your absence.
-In this case you only need someone to check on them daily to provide food, water and to make sure they are okay.
+In this case, you only need someone to check on them daily to provide food, water and to make sure they are okay.

-Which ever option you decide on make sure you carefully consider the cat and it’s well being so you can be guided into making the right choice.
+Whichever option you decide on make sure you carefully consider the cat and its well-being so you can be guided into making the right choice.
 If you do decide to get a cat make sure you have a solid plan of action to cater for the cat while you travel.

-How Much Time and Attention Does a Cat Really Need ?
+How Much Time and Attention Does a Cat Really Need?

-For a person that travels alot, you may have less time to spend on a demanding cat, so a good independent low maintenance cat will be ideal.
+For a person that travels a lot, you may have less time to spend on a demanding cat, so a good independent low maintenance cat will be ideal.
 Independent cats can be left alone since they require less companionship than others.
-These cats are able to entertain themselves with toys and dont necessarily require round the clock supervision.
+These cats are able to entertain themselves with toys and don’t necessarily require round-the-clock supervision.

-To balance your busy travel lifestyle you can go for cats that have shorter fur since grooming isnt required very often, saving you time.
+To balance your busy travel lifestyle you can go for cats that have shorter fur since grooming isn’t required very often, saving you time.
 You can also go for cats that are more stable in personality to deal with the stress of traveling or being separated from you.
-Ultimately there is no ideal way of choosing a cat, it’s up to you to train and acclimate the cat to fit into your lifestyle without being in destress or deprived.
+Ultimately there is no ideal way of choosing a cat, it’s up to you to train and acclimate the cat to fit into your lifestyle without being in distress or deprived.

 Low Maintenance Cat Breeds.

-Below are a list of cat breeds that are low maintenance which can be a viable option if you do consider getting a cat.
+Below is a list of cat breeds that are low maintenance which can be a viable option if you do consider getting a cat.
 While these cats are low maintenance they do require some time and effort but they are not needy and demanding.
-They more independent and love alone time.
+They are more independent and love alone time.